Services

 This H-1B Fact Sheet discusses key H-1B issues such as the annual H-1B cap, H-1B cap exemptions, H-1B fee exemptions, H-1B portability, benching, attorney fees and penalties for H-1B related violations.
 See also our related article discussing H-1B-dependent employers. more »

 In this article we discuss the general meaning of an H-1B-dependent employer in accordance with 20 CFR §655 Subparts H & I and the Immigration and Nationality Act § 212(n), and how to calculate H-1B dependency for purposes of filing an H-1B petition.
-H-1B-dependent employers and employers who have been found to be willful violators of the H-1B program are required to sign special attestations when filing an H-1B petition. more »
+H-1B-dependent employers and employers found to be willful violators of the H-1B program must sign special attestations when filing an H-1B petition. more »

-The Immigrant Visa (IV) Control System consists of the administration of Immigration and Nationality Act (INA) provisions concerning the numerical limitations on annual US immigrant visa issuance. more »
+The Immigrant Visa (IV) Control System manages US screening and authorization of foreign nationals for permanent entry.
+It tracks applications, verifies eligibility, and enforces legal and security requirements.
+It is a critical part of the administration of the Immigration and Nationality Act (INA).
+Overall, it manages the numerical limitations on annual US immigrant visa issuance.

-The Immigration Glossary below explains how certain words are used in the US immigration and US visa processes, since these terms tend to be specialized terms of art, and may not have the same meanings as they do in every day language. more »
+The Immigration Glossary below explains terms of art in the US immigration and US visa processes.
+These terms tend to be very specialized and may not have the same meanings as they do in casual language. more »

-Employers have certain responsibilities under US immigration law during the hiring process, and penalties apply for violations of I-9 requirements. more »
+Employers have certain responsibilities for compliance under US immigration law during the hiring process.
+So penalties can apply for violations of I-9 requirements. more »

 The two year J-1 home residence requirement restricts certain J-1 visa holders from changing to some other US visa categories until they can show that they have either satisfied or waived the J-1 Home Residence Requirement. more »